-NFL Rumors: Chicago Bears Targeting Mike Glennon, Among Others
+NFL Rumors: Chicago Bears Targeting Mike Glennon Among Others

 — NFL (@NFL) March 7, 2017

-Mike Glennon according to NFL.com’s Conor Orr, could be handed a hefty pay increase to play in Chicago.
+Mike Glennon, according to the NFL website’s Conor Orr, could be handed a hefty pay increase to play in Chicago.
 It could skyrocket to a staggering $16 million.

 “Should Glennon come to Chicago and start, his salary would be somewhere between the $7 million Cleveland owes Robert Griffin III and the $16 million being made by Andy Dalton in Cincinnati, a fine and completely reasonable number for Glennon, who has a season’s worth of career starts under his belt (18 total), a good touchdown to interception ratio (30-15) and a completion percentage near 60.”

-The Chicago Bears seem comfortable looking pass Glennon’s inexperience.
+The Chicago Bears seem comfortable looking past Glennon’s inexperience.
 His 630 career pass attempts is less than half of Brian Hoyer’s 1,199 career throws.
 Hoyer performed well in his one season with the Bears, completing 67 percent of his pass attempts.
 One problem is that Hoyer’s completion percentage did not equate to wins.

 Some have argued that the Bears are better off with Hoyer under center over Glennon, because of the potential salary.
-What happens remains to be seen.
-But Mike Glennon to the Chicago Bears is picking up a lot of momentum.
+What happens remains to be seen, but Mike Glennon to the Chicago Bears is picking up a lot of momentum.

 Addressing the quarterback position is not the only thing the Chicago Bears are focused on.
 Secondary help has also been a place of concern for the Bears.